dsloanm-epcc/build-instructions/SAM/README.md

-SAMS
+SAM
-====
+===

-This folder contains files and documentation for building SAMS on ARCHER.
+This folder contains files and documentation for building SAM on ARCHER.

 History
 -------